JanssenProject/jans/docs/janssen-server/config-guide/fido2-config/janssen-fido2-configuration.md

 ##  Using Text-based UI

-In the Janssen Server, You can manage FIDO2 Configuration using the [Text-Based UI](../config-tools/jans-tui/README.md) also.
+In the Janssen Server, you can manage FIDO2 Configuration using the [Text-Based UI](../config-tools/jans-tui/README.md) also.

 You can start TUI using the command below: